timescale/docs/cloud/vpc-peering-aws/create.md

 Navigate to the AWS console's
 [Peering Connections](https://console.aws.amazon.com/vpc/home#PeeringConnections:)
 dashboard.
-Find the new peering connection request sent from Timescale Forge, and accept the request.
+Find the new peering connection request sent from Timescale Cloud, and accept the request.

 <highlight type="tip">